yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 Read the official ["Getting Started" guide](https://lunaria.dev/getting-started/) to learn more about and set up Lunaria in your project.
 :::

-## What is a "localization managment toolchain"?
+## What is a "localization management toolchain"?

 Lunaria is a customizable tracking system for the status of your localized content, powered by Git.
-It comes complete with an easy-to-read, up-to-the-moment status dashboard that you can share with your contributors, and a GitHub action to provide essential feedback directly in each PR.
+It comes complete with an easy-to-read, up-to-the-moment status dashboard that you can share with your contributors and a [GitHub Action](https://lunaria.dev/integrations/github-action/) to provide essential feedback directly in each PR.

 And that's not all!
 Lunaria is **free and open-source software** (FOSS).
 No sign-ups are needed, and no giving up ownership of your content to another platform.
 Lunaria's sole goal is -- and will always be -- to help you make the world more inclusive, accessible, and globalized.